2021-ongoing Petroleum Histories Project

 Project description

-The purpose of this project is to document the history and impacts of the oil industry at Norman Wells in order to support Sahtú Dene and Métis participation in closure and reclamation of the Norman Wells oilfields and strengthen present and future Indigenous roles in monitoring, stewardship, and decision-making.
+The purpose of the Petroleum Histories Project is: to document the history and impacts of the oil and gas industry at Norman Wells and across the Sahtú, and to strengthen present and future Indigenous roles in decision-making, stewardship, and monitoring.

 Project objectives

-• Compile an archive of sources about the history and impacts of petroleum extraction at Norman Wells.
+- Compile an archive of sources about the history and impacts of petroleum extraction at Norman Wells and across the Sahtú.

-• Facilitate dialogue between Dene and Métis knowledge holders, Nę K’ǝ́dı́ke, youth, and collaborators about the impacts of petroleum extraction at Norman Wells.
+- Facilitate dialogue between Dene and Métis Elders and knowledge holders, Nę K’ǝ́dı́ke (Keepers of the Land - Indigenous guardians), youth, and collaborators about the history and impacts of petroleum extraction at Norman Wells and across the Sahtú.

-• Produce a community-informed and archival-based history of petroleum extraction at Norman Wells to be used as documentation for: Sahtú communities participating in ongoing remediation, closure, and reclamation processes; regional decision-making related to conservation of homeland, wildlife, and way of life; and new resource development projects.
+- Produce a community-informed and archival-based history of petroleum extraction at Norman Wells to be used as documentation for regulating existing and new resource development projects, and regional decision-making related to conservation of homeland, wildlife, and way of life.

 Anticipated outcomes